X-LANCE/Mobile-Env/docs/task-definition-en.md

   defining a transformation to handle the signals applied by the child nodes.
   If this field is ignored, then the transformation will be regared as an identity transformation.
++ `repeatability` - an enum from `UNLIMITED`, `LAST`, and `NONE`.
+This field defines repeatability of this virtual event.
+The value defaults to `UNLIMITED`.
+  + `UNLIMITED` performs no restrictions to the repeatability
+  + `LAST` means no to trigger continuously.
+As triggering of the virtual events is checked after each step of interaction, here "no to trigger continuously" indicates that the event will be only triggered at the first step if the triggering condition persists.
+  + `NONE` indicates that this virtual event can only be triggered once in an episode.

 ##### Definition of the Child Event Nodes